 Ability to communicate effectively with engineers, fabricator personnel, and others in order to describe conditions relating to and explain the intent of project design plans, standard specifications, and special provisions.

-Ability to accurately perform arithmetic calculations, maintain record logs, and other materials associated with the inspection process.
+Ability to accurately perform mathematic calculations, maintain record logs, and other materials associated with the inspection process.